Amanda Crumley brings nearly 25 years of experience in communications, public affairs, and campaign strategy to Forbes Tate Partners.

 She also served as a senior advisor to the American Foundation for Equal Rights – the LGBT rights organization that advanced the Perry v.
 Schwarzenegger marriage equality case to a successful conclusion at the United States Supreme Court.

 In response to the intense spotlight on this landmark case, Amanda created the communications war room at the very outset of the case in federal district court.
 She successfully led a team that conducted all rapid response, press outreach, social media, national television booking, outreach to surrogates, pundits, columnists, bloggers, DC influencers, opinion elite, and editorial boards.

 Ms. Crumley previously served as Vice President of Advocacy & Public Affairs for Lifetime Television Networks, where she developed and managed public affairs and advocacy campaigns both at the corporate and grassroots level for the network.

 A veteran of three presidential and numerous local and statewide campaigns, Amanda spent more than four years in the Clinton White House.
-She also served as communications director for Governor Tom Vilsack of Iowa, and as communications director on the winning gubernatorial campaigns of Governors Mike Easley (D-North Carolina) and Mark Warner (D-Virginia), and for gubernatorial candidate Phil Angelides (D-California).
+She also served as communications director for then- Governor Tom Vilsack of Iowa, and as communications director on the winning gubernatorial campaigns of former Governors Mike Easley (D-North Carolina) and Mark Warner (D-Virginia), and for gubernatorial candidate Phil Angelides (D-California).